Robust Universal Adversarial Perturbations

 \subsection{Robust UAP Algorithm}

-The baseline algorithms have two fundamental limitations: (i) they rely on random sampling over the symbolic transformation region but the sampling strategy does not explicitly try to maximize the robustness of the generated UAP over the entire symbolic region, and (ii) they do not have a method for estimating robustness on unseen transformations.
-As a result, the baselines yield suboptimal UAPs (as confirmed by our experiments).
-To overcome these fundamental limitations, we need a way to compute probabilistic bounds for expected robustness on the entire symbolic region.
-We next present a method to obtain these probabilistic bounds.
-We do not want to limit ourselves to handling specific transformation sets.
-Computing expected robustness for general transformation sets requires reasoning about arbitrary distributions.
-Therefore, we make a simplifying assumption that $N_T(u_r)$ has a well defined probability distribution function (PDF) to approximate the bounds on the expected robustness.
-We will leverage our method for approximating expected robustness in our new algorithm for generating robust UAPs.
-Our experiments show that even though our assumptions may not hold for the transformation sets considered in this work they significantly improve the robustness of our generated UAPs.
-Our approximation of the expected robustness relies on the following theorem:
+The baseline algorithms have two fundamental limitations: (i) they rely on random sampling over the symbolic transformation region, but the sampling strategy does not explicitly try to maximize the robustness of the generated UAP over the entire symbolic region, and (ii) they do not estimate robustness on unsampled transformations.
+These baselines can be seen as naive combinations of the EoT and UAP algorithms.
+As a result, the baselines yield suboptimal UAPs (as confirmed by our experiments below).
+To overcome these fundamental limitations, we create a method to compute probabilistic bounds for expected robustness on an entire symbolic region.
+We leverage this method for approximating expected robustness in a new algorithm to generate robust UAPs with guarantees.
+We make a simplifying assumption that $N_T(\mathbf{u_r})$ has a well defined, sampleable probability density function (PDF) as we cannot bound robustness for arbitrary transformations.
+Our experiments show that even though our assumptions do not hold for all the transformation sets considered in this work, they significantly improve the robustness of our generated UAPs.
+Our approximation of the expected robustness relies on the following theoretical result:

-\begin{theorem} Given a perturbation $u_r$, a neural network $f$, a finite set of inputs $X$, a set of transformations $T$, and minimum universal adversarial success rate $\gamma \in \mathbb{R}$.
-Let $p(\gamma) = P_{u_r'\sim N_T(u_r)}(ASR_U(f, X, u_r') > \gamma)$.
-For $i \in 1\dots n$, let $u_r^i \sim N_T(u_r)$ be random variables with a well defined PDF and $I$ be the indicator function, let
+\begin{theorem} Given a perturbation $\mathbf{u_r}$, a neural network $f$, a finite set of inputs $\mathbf{X}$, a set of transformations $T$, and minimum universal adversarial success rate $\gamma \in \mathbb{R}$.
+Let $p(\gamma) = P_{\mathbf{u_r'}\sim N_T(\mathbf{u_r})}(ASR_U(f, \mathbf{X}, \mathbf{\mathbf{u_r'}}) > \gamma)$.
+For $i \in 1\dots n$, let $\mathbf{u_r^i} \sim N_T(\mathbf{u_r})$ be random variables with a well defined PDF and $I:\mathbb{R}^d \to \mathbb{R}$ be the indicator function, let

 For accuracy level, $\psi \in (0,1)$, and confidence, $\phi \in (0, 1)$, where $(0,1)$ is the open interval between $0$ and $1$.
 If $n \geq \frac{1}{2\psi^2}\ln\frac{2}{\phi}$ then